Dreambjorn/QuestProgressShare/README.md

 ## Changelog

+### 1.2.1
+- Prevent spam of "Quest accepted" messages on initial addon load

 ### 1.2.0
 - Add pfQuest integration to send quest links instead of plain titles
 - Use ChatThrottleLib to prevent addon compatibility issues